-This statement is made pursuant to the Canadian Act in Fighting Against Forced Labour and Child Labour in Supply Chains.
-It constitutes Sunrise Markets Inc. Modern Slavery Statement 2023 for the fiscal year ending on December 31, 2023.
+This statement has been published in accordance with Bill S- 211, Fighting Against Forced Labour and Child Labour in Supply Chains.
+It constitutes Sunrise Markets Inc. Modern Slavery Statement 2024 for the fiscal year ending on December 31, 2024.
 The statement sets out the steps Sunrise Soya Foods (SSF) has undertaken and continues to take to identify, assess, mange, and monitor the risk of modern slavery and human trafficking in its business and supply chains.

-II- Our Structure, Operations, and Supply chain
+II- Our Structure, Operations, and Supply Chain

 Sunrise Markets Inc., dba Sunrise Soya Foods founded in 1956, pioneers the tofu and soy products market in Canada and North America.
-SSF's mission is to be the leading provider of safe high-quality, traditional, and innovative tofu and soy food products, and to make tofu a daily staple in every fridge.
-SSF manufactures and sells tofu, soy beverage, and a diverse range of soy products.

-SSF is headquartered in Vancouver, British Columbia, Canada and employs around 400 colleagues across 3 sites in Eastern and Western Canada.
+SSF is headquartered in Vancouver, British Columbia, Canada and employs approximately 420 employees across 3 sites in Eastern and Western Canada.

-Our supply chain involves purchasing of goods and services from international, national, regional, and local suppliers.
+Our supply chain involves purchasing of goods and services from Canadian & international suppliers.
 SSF supply chain partners are subject to a Supplier Code of Conduct that sets out the principles and expectations to ensure social and environmental responsibility and ethical conduct by our suppliers throughout our operations and supply chain.